 The Dripstone Trail is around 1 mile (takes 60 to 70 minutes), and the Crystal Palace tour is only about 1/3 of a mile (takes 30 to 40 minutes).
 One downside; sometimes you must do some waiting, especially if you get there right after a tour has left.
 They can’t push tours through at a fast pace for multiple reasons: 1) it’s dark and people walk slowly in the dark (not pitch black by any means, but it is a cave, after all), 2) the groups are large, around 30 or so people, and large groups always move at a snail’s pace, 3) the trail is man-made out of stone and is very easy to walk on; however the elderly and small children still have some difficulty, so it can slow down the pace, and 4) the guide literally stops every 15 feet to explain some type of weird cave stuff to the group (like different kinds of stalagmites and stalactites, and other strange things that grow in caves).
 It’s educational, sure, but it can become a bit annoying, especially when it’s difficult to hear because you’re in the back.

 Once we were spit out of that cave, it was still early enough to make it to the Indiana Caverns before it closed at 5 pm.
 We got there just in time for the last tour of the day, and it was literally just us (my friend, her husband, their two kids, and myself) and 3 other men.
-Indiana Caverns is billed as “Indiana’s longest cave”, takes an hour and a half to complete, and includes a short boat trip.
+Indiana Caverns is billed as “Indiana’s Longest Cave”, takes 1.5 hours to complete, and includes a short boat trip.
 It costs $21 per adult, and $11.50 per child.
+It’s located at 1267 Green Acres Dr SW, Corydon, IN 47112 and is open from 9am to 5pm.
 I was positive that this cave trail was much shorter than the Marengo trail; however, it’s 1/2 a mile longer.
 Maybe it felt short because it was just us and those 3 guys, so we got a much more personalized tour and were able to talk to and engage with the guide the entire time.
 It felt less like a school field trip and more like a private tour.
 Obviously, this is not the norm, and only occurred because we were the last tour of the day, but bear that in mind while planning your tours of the caverns.

 Indiana Caverns differs from Marengo Cave in the sense that there is no trail, but rather you are walking on a constructed metal pathway.
 The floor of this cave varies between water and extremely pointy and jagged rocks and formations.
 They would have had to destroy a large portion of the cave to make a path on the ground, and that’s no bueno.
 The metal walkway is of course easy to walk on; however, it does get wet and metal gets super slippery when wet, so be advised (you should be wearing good shoes regardless – I would NOT advise doing any of these caves in sandals or flip flops).
 This cave is interesting because the guide tells you all about all the various ice-age bones that have been found inside of it, including: the flat-headed peccary (like a wild hog), bears, fishers (a weasel lookin’ creature), beavers, and bison.
 Apparently, these animals would venture into the cave via a hole at the very top, and since it was pitch black, they wouldn’t see the step drop-off and would tumble to the bottom.
 If the fall didn’t kill them, they’d eventually starve to death since they couldn’t find their way out.
 It’s pretty tragic, but at least they left us with their fossils to study, appreciate, and learn from.
 The boat ride through the flooded part of the cave is smooth and simple, and they only take you a fraction of the way.
 They offer tours where you can kayak your way through other various parts of the cave, and if I still lived there, I would definitely do it.